Updated 2 weeks ago

 No Comments

-• To view mailbox details, you need to use the Exchange admin center.
+• To view mailbox details, you need to use the Exchange Admin Center.

-Connect to Exchange Online PowerShell:
+1. Connect to Exchange Online PowerShell:

 To manage Exchange Online environment through PowerShell, you need to create a PowerShell session using the below cmdlet.

 The above cmdlet allows you to connect to Exchange Online PowerShell with both MFA and non-MFA accounts.
+You can also connect to EXO PowerShell using certificates.

-Exchange Mailbox Report:
+2. Exchange Mailbox Report:

 Mailbox is a basic component of Exchange Online.
 To view mailboxes in your organization, run the Get-ExoMailbox cmdlet as shown below.